 Understanding the US/Mexico Border through experiential education

-Annunciation House has been working in El Paso/Ciudad Juarez since 1978 operating houses of hospitality for migrants and refugees.
+More background: Annunciation House has been working in El Paso/Ciudad Juarez since 1978 operating houses of hospitality for migrants and refugees.
 Annunciation House is a Catholic organization that accompanies the migrant, homeless, and economically vulnerable peoples of the border region through hospitality, advocacy, and education.
 It has an all volunteer staff who place themselves among these poor so as transform their understanding of what constitutes more just relationships between peoples, countries, and economies.

-The US/Mexico border is a unique are where the ‘First World’ meets the ‘Third World’.
+The US/Mexico border is a unique area where the ‘First World’ meets the ‘Third World’.
 It is a region where multiple factors (social, political, economic, cultural, environmental) come into play.
 It is worth understanding for its own intrinsic value, but perhaps more importantly, we can learn much by seeing the border as a microcosm of today’s globalized economy.

 The El Paso and Ciudad Juarez metropolitan area is the biggest border community in the world.
 The combined population of both cities is close to 3 million people.
 Since 1964 Juarez has experienced enormous population growth due to the influx of maquiladora factories.
 These factories have provided jobs but also caused various social problems that afflict the city.
 El Paso and Ciudad Juarez are also one of the main entry points into the US for undocumented workers and drugs.

 The BAE is an immersion experience.
 More than being an informational tour, it seeks to immerse the participants in the border culture and realities of the many people and groups that live and work here.
 The food that you will eat and the conditions which you will live in are as much a part of the experience as the people and groups that you will meet